Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Structural results

 Before proceeding with our structural result concerning incidence tree-depth, we use the structural results presented in Lemma~\ref{lm:tdP} and Theorem~\ref{thm:tdP} to get a parameterized algorithm for computing an optimal primal tree-depth of a matrix over a finite field.

-\begin{corollary} There exists an FPT algorithm for the parameterization by a finite field $\FF$ and an integer $d$ that for an input matrix $A$ over the field $\FF$, \begin{itemize} \item either outputs that $\td_P^*(A)>d$, or \item computes a matrix $A'$ equivalent to $A$ with $\td_P(A')\le d$ and also outputs the associated deletion-decomposition tree of $M(A)$ with height $\td_P(A')$. \end{itemize} \end{corollary}
+\begin{corollary} There exists a fixed parameter algorithm for the parameterization by a finite field $\FF$ and an integer $d$ that for an input matrix $A$ over the field $\FF$, \begin{itemize} \item either outputs that $\td_P^*(A)>d$, or \item computes a matrix $A'$ row-equivalent to $A$ with $\td_P(A')\le d$ and also outputs the associated deletion-tree of $M(A)$ with height $\td_P(A')$. \end{itemize} \end{corollary}

-\begin{proof} The property that a matroid $M$ has deletion depth at most $d$ can be expressed in monadic second order logic.
-Specifically, there exists a monadic second order formula $\psi_d(X)$ that describes whether the deletion-depth of the restriction of the matroid $M$ to a subset $X$ of the elements of $M$ is at most $d$, which would imply the statement.
-In the formulas that we present, small letters are used to denote elements of a matroid and capital letters subsets of the elements, and the predicate $\psi_I(\cdot)$ is used to test whether a particular subset is independent.
+\begin{proof} We first show that the property that a matroid $M$ has deletion depth at most $d$ can be expressed in monadic second order logic.
+Recall that monadic second order formulas for matroids may contain quantification over elements and subsets of elements of a matroid, and the predicate $\psi_I(\cdot)$ used to test whether a particular subset is independent in addition to logic connectives and the equality $=$, the set inclusion $\in$ and the subset inclusion $\subseteq$.
+In the formulas that we present, small letters are used to denote elements of a matroid and capital letters subsets of the elements.
+We next present a monadic second order formula $\psi_d(X)$ that describes whether the deletion-depth of the restriction of the matroid $M$ to a subset $X$ of the elements of $M$ is at most $d$, which would imply the statement.
 The following formula $\psi_c(\cdot,\cdot)$ describes the existence of a circuit containing two distinct elements:

-The next formula $\psi_C(\cdot)$ describes whether a subset $X$ is a component of a matroid:
+The next formula $\psi_C(\cdot)$ describes whether a subset $X$ is a component of a matroid (recall that the binary relation of two matroid elements being contained in a common circuit is transitive):